 Can I Buy Treasury Bonds on Charles Schwab?

-If you want to invest in Treasury bonds at Charles Schwab, you can do it easily.
-Schwab offers many Treasury bonds for you to choose from.
+If you are interested in investing in Treasury bonds at Charles Schwab, you'll be glad to know that you can.
+Charles Schwab offers a broad selection of Treasury securities to choose from.

-Charles Schwab has a simple process for buying Treasury bonds, either at auction or on the secondary market.
-We’ll explain how it works.
+Charles Schwab provides a simple process for buying Treasury securities either at auction or on the secondary market, and we'll walk you through it.

 Buying Treasury Bonds at Charles Schwab

-To start, go to the "Trade" tab.
-From there, pick "Bonds" from the dropdown menu.
+The first step to buying Treasury bonds at Charles Schwab is to go to the "Trade" tab.
+From there, choose "Bonds" from the dropdown menu.

 Agree to Schwab’s Terms